 This position offers college students and graduates an opportunity to gain professional experience in the field of environmental education.
 Responsibilities include aiding with and leading outdoor field trips for kindergarten through high school age students and assisting in volunteer training and supervision.
-The seasonal educator will work as a camp counselor during the summer and assist in camp planning and design.
+The Environmental Education Fellow will work as a camp counselor during the summer and assist in camp planning and design.
 Tasks may include natural history research, prop construction and curriculum planning.
-The Seasonal Educator will also assist in the everyday running of the Nature Center, which may include answering the phone, greeting the public, and animal care.
+The Environmental Education Fellow will also assist in the everyday running of the Nature Center, which may include answering the phone, greeting the public, and animal care.

 - be at least 18 years of age and either enrolled in or graduated from a college program in biology, environmental science, education or a related field.

 - have an outgoing personality and a respect for the natural world.